 Infrastructure

-The PXL platform was sent out to a vendor for estimates of cost and delivery.
+The PXL platform was sent out to a vendor for estimates of cost.
 The Mezzanine should be ready for cost and delivery quotes in early April.

 The specification of needs for the clean room was updated and the STAR technical Support Group (STSG) has begun looking on how to phase in the improvements to meet the needs of the FGT and HFT.